the-codegen-project/cli/README.md

 <video src='https://github.com/the-codegen-project/cli/assets/13396189/6a351e0d-b5b2-4ca3-845a-556aeba490c9' width=1920></video>

-Check out all the new generators here: https://github.com/the-codegen-project/cli/tree/main/docs/generators
+Check out all the possible generators here: https://github.com/the-codegen-project/cli/tree/main/docs/generators

 ## Generate
 With your configuration file in hand, time to generate the code and use it!